Notes on Milnor-Witt K-theory: Transfers

 \begin{ex} \begin{enumerate}[wide] \item If $f:X \rightarrow S$ is smooth, the above definition coincides with the classical definition of the canonical sheaf: the cotangent sheaf of $f$ is locally free $\Omega_{X/S}$, and $\omega_{X/S}$ is the maximal exterior power of $\Omega_{X/S}$ as a $\cO_X$-module.

-Note that in particular that when $f$ is \'etale, one canonical has: $\omega_{X/S}=\cO_X$.
-This is really an identity, and not just an isomorphism. \item if $f=i:Z \rightarrow X$ is a regular closed immersion of pure codimension $1$, then $\omega_{Z/S}=\C_{Z/X}^\vee$, the dual of the conormal sheaf. \item A morphism $f:X \rightarrow S$ of schemes which is flat, of finite presentation and lci is called \emph{syntomic} after Fontaine and Messing.
-Syntomic morphisms are stable under base change and composition (\cite[29.30.3, 29.30.4]{Stack}).
+Note in particular that when $f$ is \'etale, one has an equality: $\omega_{X/S}=\cO_X$.
+This is really an identity, and not just an isomorphism. \item If $f=i:Z \rightarrow X$ is a regular closed immersion of pure codimension $1$, then $\omega_{Z/S}=\C_{Z/X}^\vee$, the dual of the conormal sheaf. \item A morphism $f:X \rightarrow S$ of schemes which is flat, of finite presentation and lci is called \emph{syntomic} after Fontaine and Messing.
+Syntomic morphisms are stable under composition and base change (\cite[Tags 01UH, 01UI]{Stack}).
 In this case the virtual relative dimension of $X/S$ equals the dimension of fibers functions, which to a point $s \in S$ associates the dimension of $X_s=f^{-1}(\{s\})$.
 This can be seen by reducing to the case where $S$ is the spectrum of a field as the cotangent complex of $f$ is stable under (naive) pullbacks. \end{enumerate} \end{ex}

 \begin{num} Let us consider a commutative diagram \eqref{eq:triangle_morph_schemes} such that the cotangent complexes of all three morphisms are perfect (for example, $f$ and $g$ are lci).
 Then the above homotopy exact sequence translates into a canonical isomorphism of invertible sheaves over $X$: